rmosolgo/graphql-ruby/readme.md

 ## To do:

-- Implement type & field documentation
+- Implement type, field & call documentation
-- Implement call introspection
+- Implement edge and call introspection
-- Implement calls on fields
 - Implement root with multiple keys (eg `node(4,6) => { "4": {}, "6": {}`)
 - Test mutations
-- Implement `page_info`
+- Implement `page_info`?
 - Implement calls as arguments
 - Syntax for aliasing edges?
+- Fix naming conflict for calls on fields (if parent has `some_call` and child has `some_call`, use child implementation)
+- Do something about the risk of accidently overriding important methods (eg `Field#value`) in custom classes

 ## For example